-Air samples were collected on September 11th.
-Due to an unexpected shortage of flasks at station, sampling will move from biweekly to monthly.
+A new shipment of flasks arrived this month, allowing the biweekly sampling schedule to resume.
+An air sample was collected on October 14th.
 Wind conditions must equal or exceed 5 knots from a direction between 5° to 205° constantly for over an hour with no interference from human traffic on foot or in vessels.
 These air samples are shipped to the Scripps Institution of Oceanography in California for analysis.
-More information and data can be found at: https://scrippso2.ucsd.edu/graphics-gallery/o2n2-graphics/psa.html.
+More information and data can be found at: https://scripps02.ucsd.edu/graphics-gallery/02n2-graphics/psa.html.